Orchid Suite - Vasectomy service

 Your appointment

-When you arrive at WISH at Aconbury North come in through the automatic doors, and follow the signs upstairs to Sexual Health – we are on the first floor.
-Please ring the bell on the Minor Ops Suite door and a member of staff will come to meet you as soon as possible.
+When you arrive at Aconbury North come in through the automatic doors and follow the signs up to the first floor where you will find the Orchid Suite, located within Worcestershire Integated Sexual Health (WISH).
+Please ring the bell on the 'Minor Ops Suite' door and a member of staff will come to meet you as soon as possible.

 You will need to come into the building alone – relatives/friends accompanying you to drive you home should wait in the car and be available to collect you promptly once you are ready to go home, and can collect you from the entrance doors to Aconbury North.